If you’ve ever felt too depressed to solve a problem, it might be because your brain is having a hard time regulating your emotions.

 If you’d like to know more, you can find the full study in the 10th volume of Emotion, 2010.

 Improved clarity during emotional periods is just one of the benefits of mindfulness.
-If you’d like to help your client find these benefits, check out our webinar series on Making Mindfulness Work.
+If you’d like to help your client find these benefits, check this out.

 Has mindfulness ever helped your clients maintain clarity during difficult emotional periods?
 Please share your experience in the comments below.